Madrid, cheerful and vibrant at all hours, is famous for being an open city with all kinds of people from anywhere in the world.

 -

-If you are travelling to Madrid by train, you can reach two main stations: Atocha and Chamartín.
+If you travel to Madrid by train, you can arrive at two main stations: Atocha and Chamartín.

 -